AdrianoGratani/AdrianoGratani/README.md

 Italian Frontend Developer.

 My main interests are:
+- Explaining process behind what appears on the screen, in details, with no gibberish;
 - JavaScript and Typescript;
 - NextJs frameworks, and ReactJs library;
 - Algorithms and DataStructures;